dhanvanthkarun/GNU--HEALTH-CONTRIBUTIONS/tryton/health_radiology/doc/RadiologyModule.rst

-.. _RadiologyModule:

 Radiology
 =========

-This is the main module of the Orthancintegration.
+This is the main module of the Orthanc integration.
 It is designed for uploading and updating patient images and for viewing the images using special Orthanc DICOM viewers.

 Data Models for image data
 --------------------------